GerHobbelt/owemdjee/README.md

 ### BLAS, LAPACK, ...

 - **clBLAS** [📁](./clBLAS) [🌐](https://github.com/GerHobbelt/clBLAS) -- the OpenCL™ BLAS portion of OpenCL's `clMath`.
 The complete set of BLAS level 1, 2 & 3 routines is implemented.
 In addition to GPU devices, the library also supports running on CPU devices to facilitate debugging and multicore programming.
 The primary goal of `clBLAS` is to make it easier for developers to utilize the inherent performance and power efficiency benefits of heterogeneous computing. `clBLAS` interfaces do not hide nor wrap OpenCL interfaces, but rather leaves OpenCL state management to the control of the user to allow for maximum performance and flexibility.
 The clBLAS library does generate and enqueue optimized OpenCL kernels, relieving the user from the task of writing, optimizing and maintaining kernel code themselves.
+- **CLBlast** [📁](./CLBlast) [🌐](https://github.com/GerHobbelt/CLBlast) -- the tuned OpenCL BLAS library.
+CLBlast is a modern, lightweight, performant and tunable OpenCL BLAS library written in C++11.
+It is designed to leverage the full performance potential of a wide variety of OpenCL devices from different vendors, including desktop and laptop GPUs, embedded GPUs, and other accelerators.
+CLBlast implements BLAS routines: basic linear algebra subprograms operating on vectors and matrices.
+- **CLBlast-database** [📁](./CLBlast-database) [🌐](https://github.com/GerHobbelt/CLBlast-database) -- the full database of tuning results for the [CLBlast OpenCL BLAS library](https://github.com/CNugteren/CLBlast).
+Tuning results are obtained using CLBlast and the [CLTune auto-tuner](https://github.com/CNugteren/CLTune).
+- **CLTune** [📁](./CLTune) [🌐](https://github.com/GerHobbelt/CLTune) -- automatic OpenCL kernel tuning for CLBlast: CLTune is a C++ library which can be used to automatically tune your OpenCL and CUDA kernels.
+The only thing you'll need to provide is a tuneable kernel and a list of allowed parameters and values.
 - **lapack** [📁](./lapack) [🌐](https://github.com/GerHobbelt/lapack) -- [CBLAS](http://www.netlib.org/blas/) + [LAPACK](http://www.netlib.org/lapack/index.html) optimized linear algebra libs
 - **libbf** [📁](./libbf) [🌐](https://github.com/GerHobbelt/libbf) -- a small library to handle arbitrary precision binary or decimal floating point numbers
 - **libcnl** [📁](./libcnl) [🌐](https://github.com/GerHobbelt/cnl) -- The Compositional Numeric Library (CNL) is a C++ library of fixed-precision numeric classes which enhance integers to deliver safer, simpler, cheaper arithmetic types.
 CNL is particularly well-suited to: (1) compute on energy-constrained environments where FPUs are absent or costly; (2) compute on energy-intensive environments where arithmetic is the bottleneck such as simulations, machine learning applications and DSPs; and (3) domains such as finance where precision is essential.
 - **math-atlas** [📁](./math-atlas) [🌐](https://github.com/GerHobbelt/math-atlas) -- The ATLAS (Automatically Tuned Linear Algebra Software) project is an ongoing research effort focusing on applying empirical techniques in order to provide portable performance, delivering an efficient BLAS implementation, as well as a few routines from LAPACK.
 - **mipp** [📁](./mipp) [🌐](https://github.com/GerHobbelt/MIPP) -- MyIntrinsics++ (MIPP): a portable wrapper for vector intrinsic functions (SIMD) written in C++11.
 It works for SSE, AVX, AVX-512 and ARM NEON (32-bit and 64-bit) instructions.
 MIPP wrapper supports simple/double precision floating-point numbers and also signed integer arithmetic (64-bit, 32-bit, 16-bit and 8-bit).
 With the MIPP wrapper you do not need to write a specific intrinsic code anymore.
 Just use provided functions and the wrapper will automatically generate the right intrisic calls for your specific architecture.
 - **mlpack** [📁](./mlpack) [🌐](https://github.com/GerHobbelt/mlpack) -- an intuitive, fast, and flexible C++ machine learning library, meant to be a machine learning analog to LAPACK, aiming to implement a wide array of machine learning methods and functions as a "swiss army knife" for machine learning researchers.
+- **OpenBLAS** [📁](./OpenBLAS) [🌐](https://github.com/GerHobbelt/OpenBLAS) -- an optimized BLAS (Basic Linear Algebra Subprograms) library based on GotoBLAS2 1.13 BSD version.
+- **OpenCL-CTS** [📁](./OpenCL-CTS) [🌐](https://github.com/GerHobbelt/OpenCL-CTS) -- the OpenCL Conformance Test Suite (CTS) for all versions of the Khronos [OpenCL](https://www.khronos.org/opencl/) standard.
+- **OpenCL-Headers** [📁](./OpenCL-Headers) [🌐](https://github.com/GerHobbelt/OpenCL-Headers) -- C language headers for the OpenCL API.
+- **OpenCL-SDK** [📁](./OpenCL-SDK) [🌐](https://github.com/GerHobbelt/OpenCL-SDK) -- the Khronos OpenCL SDK.
+It brings together all the components needed to develop OpenCL applications.
+- **stan-math** [📁](./stan-math) [🌐](https://github.com/GerHobbelt/stan-math) -- the Stan Math Library is a C++, reverse-mode automatic differentiation library designed to be usable, extensive and extensible, efficient, scalable, stable, portable, and redistributable in order to facilitate the construction and utilization of algorithms that utilize derivatives.
 - **xsimd** [📁](./xsimd) [🌐](https://github.com/GerHobbelt/xsimd) -- SIMD (Single Instruction, Multiple Data) instructions differ between microprocessor vendors and compilers. `xsimd` provides a unified means for using these features for library authors.
 It enables manipulation of batches of numbers with the same arithmetic operators as for single values.
 It also provides accelerated implementation of common mathematical functions operating on batches.